Group News

 Students present research at the CCEE EWC Graduate Research Symposium

 March 2, 2018 – PhD students Sadia Afrin, James East, and Megan Johnson presented their current research at the annual Environmental, Water Resources, and Coastal Engineering (EWC) Graduate Research Symposium held at Hunt Library on Centennial Campus.
 Students from across the EWC group present posters at the student-organized symposium which are critiqued and awarded by a group of invited judges.
-The event also features a keynote speech by an invited speaker.
+The event also featured a keynote speech by an invited speaker.
 This year Dr. Scott C. Hagen from Louisiana State University talked about transdisciplinary research on climate change impacts at the coastal land margin.

 Sadia presented her research on the “Impacts of prescribed fire and meteorology on air quality in the Southeastern U.S. evaluated with a unified prescribed burning database,” James discussed his work examining the “Impact of climate model response on projections of future air quality under various climate scenarios,” and Megan reviewed her work “Estimating air pollution impacts of the 2016 Southern Appalachian wildfires.”
 James and Megan received honorable mentions for their presentations.